ruvnet/agenticsjs/README.md

 # AgenticJS

-AgenticJS is a powerful and flexible JavaScript library designed to provide an intelligent and interactive search experience with real-time results and advanced visualization.
+AgenticJS is a powerful and flexible JavaScript library designed to provide an intelligent and interactive search experience with real-time results, advanced visualization, and plugin capabilities.
 Built with Vite, React, and Tailwind CSS, AgenticJS offers a seamless integration with modern web development workflows.
 It uses the same approach as Perplexity, the o1 for ChatGPT UI, and you.com style display of sequential queries and results.

 ## Features